watson/git-att/README.md

   checked in)
 - Is there any untracked files in the repo?

-If the answer is yes to any of those questions, this module will find and list the projects.
+If the answer is yes to any of those questions, this module will let you know.

 [![Build status](https://travis-ci.org/watson/git-att.svg?branch=master)](https://travis-ci.org/watson/git-att)